 Invoice financing offerings are highly subjective and different lenders may have varying requirements.
 Typically, lenders are highly apprehensive of offering the scheme against commercial invoices.
 This means that if a business's clientele includes the public, then it may not be eligible for the scheme.

 The invoice financing scheme is a great opportunity for business owners to wade through short-term financial crises.
 It is a cash loan that can help with daily operations and improve the offered services.
 The most notable aspect is that a borrower does not have to provide collateral, making it a quick financial aid.
-At Finserv MARKETS, you can also apply for a business loan to fund your entrepreneurial pursuits.
+At Bajaj Markets, you can also apply for a business loan to fund your entrepreneurial pursuits.
 Apply today!